 School Examinations Norfolk Junior Scholarship Examinations took place on Saturday the 2nd November, 1907.
 240 candidates were examined, of which 117 were boys and 123 girls.
 Pupils from Great Ellingham School were amongst the 16 candidates from the rural districts.
 Six weeks later, confirmation of those pupils gaining scholarships was published in the Norfolk Chronicle…

-Alms House to be Built on Lower Part of Town Green Common
+Alms House Built on Lower Part of Town Green Common

 Payment towards the Building of an Alms House The ‘Town Books’ for Great Ellingham between 1740 and 1760 reveal that the Overseers of the Poor of the Parish of Great Ellingham were making annual payments for ‘Town Rents for the Poor’.
 These annual payments ranged from £10 7s.
 6d in the year 1742, to £3…